Getting your CD track info to show up on computers

 CD Text

+YOUR COMPUTER DOES NOT READ CD TEXT.
 CD Text refers to the track names and other information encoded into the disc during mastering.
-YOUR COMPUTER DOES NOT READ CD TEXT.
-Only Text-enabled CD players (in your car or home).
+Only Text-enabled CD players (in your car or home) read this info.
 These devices are not connected to the internet so they do not have access to any on-line database.
 Their text display (showing ‘CD-Text’) presents info that has been included when the physical disc was created, either as part of ‘pre-mastering’ or ‘mastering’.
 Any duplication from a disc with encoded with CD Text will transfer the track names only to another CD.
 HOWEVER, ripping an MP3 will NOT read the track name (remember, the computer can’t read the encoding).

 One word of warning about CD text.
 Because this is encoded in your master, if after the mastering stage you decide to change the name of any tracks, the master will need to be re-made with the new track names encoded.